Studying Abroad – How to plan and avoid mistakes?

 To apply directly for immigration under Canada’s PNP programs, applicants have three options:

 - Need to have a relative in Canada to sponsor in some province OR

 - Need to have a job offer from a company.
 The job offer has to be related to the applicant’s educational qualification and work experience in Canada OR

 - Applicant’s occupation in the home country is on the Occupation Demand List of the particular province in Canada.

 If you do not have this, you do not qualify for PNP program.

-Remembers most agents and consultants has no interest in giving you right career advise and options as he may loose you as a client.
+Remembers most agents and consultants have no interest in giving you right career advice and options as they may lose you as a client.

-We as a leading immigration law firm dare not to take you as a client by giving you right advise.
+We as a leading immigration law firm dare not to take you as a client by giving you the right advice.